GeorgeErickson/notes/6.033/quiz2.md

 -  throughput
   - the rate of useful work done by a service
-  - throughput_a+b <= minumum(throughput_a, throughput_b)
+  - throughput_a+b <= minimum(throughput_a, throughput_b)
   - when a stage processes request serially the throughput and the latency are directly related
     - throughput = 1 / latency
-    - if it processes request concurently their is no direct relationship between latency and throughput
+    - if it processes request concurrently their is no direct relationship between latency and throughput

 - law of diminishing returns - optimizing individual components may be a waste of time